-Maybe your specific situation requires expediency to prevent ensuing fake online reviews or cyberstalking, or maybe filing a lawsuit is outside of your budget.
+Maybe your specific situation requires expediency to prevent an ensuing fake online review or cyberstalking, or maybe filing a lawsuit is outside of your budget.
 Depending on the type of online attack you are facing and the party behind it, sending a cease and desist letter may be the most logical, economical, and efficient starting point for resolving your issue.

 So, are cease and desist letters effective tools for resolving online defamation and extortion?